ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 54074 PALEOCEANOGRAPHY 3 Credit Hours

-(Slashed with ESCI 44074) A broad spectrum of geological approaches, including paleontology, geochemistry and stratigraphy, are employed to interpret the history of the Earth's oceans.
+(Slashed with ESCI 44074 and ESCI 74074) A broad spectrum of geological approaches (including paleontology, geochemistry and stratigraphy) are employed to interpret the history of the Earth's oceans.

 Prerequisite: Graduate standing.